Slavery is abolished by Islam once for all

-Thus from the divine text it is clear without any ambiguity that slavery in any form or shape is not permitted in Islam.
-The Quran eliminated the institution of slavery once for all and instructed the followers to embark on the process of integrating the former slaves as equal human beings in all spheres of the society.
-The gradual approach the Quran adopted was to ensure that people understand the idea of dignity of human beings and create objective conditions in the society for their integration as full human beings.
+Thus, from the divine text, it is clear without any ambiguity that slavery in any form or shape is not permitted in Islam.
+The Quran eliminated the institution of slavery once for all and instructed the followers to embark on the process of integrating the former slaves as equal human beings in all spheres of society.
+The gradual approach the Quran adopted was to ensure that people understand the idea of the dignity of human beings and create objective conditions in society for their integration as full human beings.

 Even though the Quran took an exceptionally strong stand against slavery, it was not until recently that the slavery was legally abolished in all Muslim countries.